JHUNyizheng/GCGONet-Learning-Geometry-Conditioned-Green-Operators-for-Urban-Radio-Maps/README.md

 - **UNet** (official baseline: strict 2-channel input)
 - **GeoGreen-Op (GCGO)** (geometry-conditioned Green-operator style model)

+Abstract：High-fidelity radio coverage estimation in dense urban areas is a significant challenge, largely because signal propagation is dictated by complex city geometry.
+While recent deep learning models—from CNNs to Transformers—have shown promise in predicting radio environment maps (REMs), they often treat wave propagation as a generic image-regression task, neglecting its fundamental physical structure.
+In this paper, we introduce a geometry-conditioned Green-operator framework that explicitly models how signal fields arise from city layouts.
+Instead of learning an implicit mapping, our model parameterizes the underlying Green functions as a geometry-conditioned kernel.
+We implement this using a neural operator architecture that combines a geometry-aware spectral core with a non-stationary low-rank correction.
+Evaluated on the URBAN-RM benchmark, our approach demonstrates superior generalization across diverse urban morphologies, outperforming standard FNO, Geo-FNO, and Transformer-based baselines.
+By bridging data-driven models with physics-inspired operators, we provide both state-of-the-art performance and interpretable diagnostics for wireless digital twins.

 The core idea is to describe an experiment once in `TOTAL_CFG["protocol"]` (split, input layout, target transforms, evaluator settings), then reuse the exact same protocol across all models.

 ---